linode/docs/docs/applications/development/how-to-unbundle-nginx-from-omnibus-gitlab-for-serving-multiple-websites.md

 One drawback to Omnibus is that was originally designed on the idea of running one single Nginx server per machine.
 Thus, Omnibus' Nginx was tied to GitLab and you simply couldn't take advantage of your computer's potential, optimize it and run multiple virtual web servers.

-Nevertheless, fortunately for all of us, Omnibus CE is a living creature and the newest versions allow developers to disable GitLab's Nginx and install their own web server without having to compile anything.
+Nevertheless, fortunately for all of us, Omnibus CE is a living creature and the newest versions do allow developers to disable GitLab's Nginx and install their own web server without having to compile anything.

+This guide walks you through the process of installing and setting up your own Nginx server on a typical Omnibus installation.
+This way, you are not forced to use Omnibus' anymore, and can create as many virtual servers as you want.

 Are you ready to make the most of your computer?
-In this tutorial I'll show you how I optimized the server of one of my clients and helped him to save some money.

 These are the steps to be performed:

-- Unbundle Nginx from GitLab CE 8.4.5
+- Unbundle Nginx from GitLab
-- Install my own Nginx web server
+- Install your own Nginx web server
-- Create a virtual host on my Nginx
+- Create a virtual host on your own Nginx
 - Proxy the incoming requests to GitLab

-By the way, if you're using GitLab 7 please make sure to pick a latest version and update your system.
+By the way, please keep in mind that GitLab 7 might not allow you to unbundle Nginx from Omnibus.
+As I say, this is a relatively new feature which is available on version 8.

 ## Before You Begin

-This is the environment on which I've run the steps listed above:
+This is the specific environment on which I've run the steps required for the task:

 - **OS**: Ubuntu 14.04.4 LTS (Trusty Tahr)
 - **Hard disk drive**: 50 GB